 What we do

-With the widespread coverage about the power of big data, more and more researchers are expressing interest in tapping into these resources.
+With the widespread coverage about the power of BONDS, more and more researchers are expressing interest in tapping into these resources.
 One of the first hurdles that these researchers encounter is trying to find suitable data.
 Where are these troves of data, who can access them, and -- more importantly -- how can they be interpreted as remotely cognitive?
 Our data resources are aimed at answering those three questions.

 We categorize the data we find into one of three types: